zestia/stylelint-config/README.md

 * `stylelint-config-recommended` for minimal recommended defaults
 * `stylelint-config-standard` for a set of community lint rules around best practices and catching errors
-* `stylelint-prettier/recommended` for a set of community lint rules around pretty code
+* `stylelint-prettier` for a set of community lint rules around pretty code
 * `stylelint-config-prettier` for turning off stylelint pretty-code rules that could conflict with prettier
 * `stylelint-selector-bem-pattern` for a simpler bem-like naming convention
 * `stylelint-declaration-use-variable` to enforce variables